Building Resilience This October: A Heartfelt Guide

 Practical Steps to Build Resilience

-Move Every Day – Even short bouts of 10–15 minutes help regulate mood and blood pressure.
+Even short bouts of 10–15 minutes help regulate mood and blood pressure.
+You don’t need to run a marathon.
+A gentle walk can work wonders.

-Embrace Seasonal Change – Try outdoor walks in daylight to boost vitamin D and mood.
+Try outdoor walks in daylight to boost vitamin D and mood.
+The fresh air can invigorate your spirit.

-Connect Socially – Attend your exercise class, message a friend, or share progress in a group.
+Attend your exercise class, message a friend, or share progress in a group.
+Connection is vital for emotional health.

-Practice Mindfulness – 5 minutes of slow breathing can lower heart rate and anxiety.
+Five minutes of slow breathing can lower heart rate and anxiety.
+It’s a simple yet powerful tool.

 Short-Term SMART Challenge (2 Weeks)